Is lightning near Pittsburgh right now?

 Thunderstorm season near Pittsburgh

-Pittsburgh sits in Pennsylvania, which averages about 35 thunderstorm days a year — roughly 1.4× the US average of 25.
+Lightning near Pittsburgh follows Pennsylvania's pattern of about 35 thunderstorm days a year, roughly 1.4× the national average of 25.
 Lightning near Pittsburgh is most frequent June–August.

 - PA thunderstorm days/yr